Steveiwonder/DataMasker/README.md

   "stringFormatPattern": "+1 ########-#-###-#"
 }
 ```

+`name` & `type` are required everything else is optional unless specified

 Most data can be generated perfectly fine just by uses the `Bogus` or `StringFormat` data types.